An HR Glossary for HR Terms

 - Journeymen teach apprentices the skills needed for their trade and how to get the necessary licenses to operate in their trade.

-- Once an apprenticed employee completes their apprenticeship and has obtained all required and necessary certifications for their profession, they are considered a journeyman or master.
+- Once an apprenticed employee completes their apprenticeship and obtains all required and necessary certifications, they are considered a journeyman or master.

-- Journeymen and Masters work in industries and fields that require license certifications and highly specialized training.
-Electricians, for example, are required to be licensed by local state and city municipalities.
+- Journeymen and masters work in industries requiring license certifications and highly specialized training.
+Electricians, for example, must be licensed by local state and city municipalities.